 Key points for selected education occupations

-- Four fifths of overall employment was at professional level (three fifths was in primary/nursery and secondary school teaching); a further 8% was at associate professional level
+- Just over 80% of overall employment was at professional level (mostly in primary/nursery and secondary school teaching).

-- Over that five year period, a net 3,500 additional jobs were created; the largest employment increase was recorded for secondary teachers (6,600); in contrast, the largest decline was observed for primary/nursery teachers (almost 6,000)
+- Over the same five year period, there were a net 8,500 additional jobs created; the largest employment increases were observed for secondary and primary/nursery teachers.

-- One quarter of employed higher & further education teaching professionals were aged 55 or older (Figure 9.6.3)
+- At least one quarter of employed higher & further, teaching and other education professionals were aged 55 or older ─ above the national average.

-In 2014, graduate output from education courses at NFQ levels 8 and above was almost 6,000 (including private colleges).
-To what extent will this be sufficient to meet the recruitment requirement will depend on Government policy regarding public expenditure on education.
+In 2015, graduate output from education courses at NFQ levels 8 and above was 6,000 (including private colleges).
+The extent to which this will meet the recruitment requirement will depend on Government policy regarding public expenditure on education.

 Although no shortage of teachers has been identified overall, (in May 2016, there were 460 job ready job seekers with third level qualifications), issues continue to exist in relation to sourcing teachers (in both second and third level) with a high level of expertise in specific fields, such as science and mathematics.
 As the economy recovers, the ability to attract persons with science and maths skills into teaching may become more challenging given that such skills are also in demand in other sectors (e.g. IT, financial).